metricly/metricly-docs/content/capacity-monitoring/notifications/customize-notification-payloads/_index.md

 ---
  Custom JSON payloads in CloudWisdomsupport [FreeMarker writeup](https://freemarker.apache.org/).
 This page contains a list of examples for you to reference when creating your own notification payloads for emails, SNS, and webhooks.

-## JSON Variables Available in Metricly
+## JSON Variables Available in CloudWisdom

 | Variable              | Description                                              |